uttkumert/GraduationThesis/README.md

 	- `test_over.mp4`
 	- `test.mp4`
 4. Download libraries and tools on `requirements.txt`
-5. Run python files in order but choose one of text to speech file.
+5. Run python files in order (or just run `ExecuteAll.py`) but choose one of text to speech file.
 Don't run `Google` and `IBM` together.
-6. test_over.mp4 and output\test_.srt are final products.
+7. test_over.mp4 and output\test_.srt are final products.

 7. If you choose alternative way `THIS WAY CAN CONSUME MORE CPU% AND RAM`
     - Copy all files and folders from `AlternativeWayForPptxToVideo`,